samschott/maestral/_cli_docs/cli.md

 /usr/local/bin, prompting for your admin password if this directory is owned by root.

 The command line interface provides access to a wide number of features, including some that are not available from the GUI.
-This inlcudes creating shared links for files and folders, listing and restoring old versions of a file, and low-level access to Maestral's configuration such as maximum CPU usage, reindex intervals, etc.
+This includes creating shared links for files and folders, listing and restoring old versions of a file, and low-level access to Maestral's configuration such as maximum CPU usage, reindex intervals, etc.